apostrophecms/seo/README.md

 **Available Modes:**

 1. **Allow All (Search + AI)** - Default open access for all crawlers
-2. **Allow Search, Block AI Training** - Maintains search rankings while protecting content from AI training
+2. **Allow Search, Block AI Training** - Maintains search rankings while protecting content from AI training by AI agents that choose to respect this standard
-3. **Selective AI Crawlers** - Granular control over individual AI crawlers
+3. **Selective AI Crawlers** - Granular control over individual AI crawlers that support this standard
 4. **Block All** - Prevents all indexing
 5. **Custom** - Write your own robots.txt content

+> ⚠️ Make sure that if you block all indexing during development, make sure to change the policy when you launch your final site.

 **Selective Mode Crawlers:**
 For fine-grained control, use Selective mode to choose specific AI crawlers: